Sunday morning coming down

 Tom made his name in the sixties folk revival; he is a peer of Joan Baez, Bob Dylan, Eric Andersen, and Judy Collins.
 Performing at the Club 47 coffeehouse, Tom emerged from the vibrant Cambridge folk scene around Harvard.
 He is in fact a Harvard man.
 The Harvard Magazine’s 2007 profile of Rush (Harvard ’63) by Daniel Gewertz provides an entertaining and informative overview of his career.

 Having recorded two folk albums on Prestige in the early sixties, Tom moved on to establish himself with three notable albums on Elektra in the middle of the decade.
 The first of his Elektra albums is self-titled (1965).
 One of the album’s highlights is Tom’s mashup of blues man Bukka White in “Panama Limited.”
-It is a staple of his live set.
+It is a staple of his live show.
 He gave it a ringing workout to close his first set on Thursday night.

 The second of Tom’s Elektra albums is Take a Little Walk With Me (1966).
 Side one covered rock songs, side two folk.
 Tom closed his show Thursday night with Bo Diddley’s “Who Do You Love” (video below from side one) and his voice sounded just like it does on the album.